Adarshthakur-850/Loan-Eligibility-Prediction/README.md

-Here is a **professional, portfolio-ready README.md** tailored for your **Loan Eligibility Prediction** project.

-You can create a file named `README.md` inside your project root and paste this:

----

 # 🏦 Loan Eligibility Prediction System

 A Machine Learning project that predicts whether a loan applicant is eligible for approval based on financial and personal attributes.